gdsbook/book/notebooks/02_geospatial_computational_environment.md

 In this context, openness is not to be seen as an "add-on" that only makes cosmetic changes to the general scientific approach, but as a key component of what makes our scientific practices *Science*.
-Indeed the scientific process, understood as one where we "stand on the shoulders of giants" and progress through dialectic, can only work properly if the community can access and study both results _and_ the process that created them.
+Indeed the scientific process, understood as one where we "stand on the shoulders of giants" and progress through dialectics, can only work properly if the community can access and study both results _and_ the process that created them.
 Thus, transparency, accessibility, and inclusiveness are critical for good science.